Scientists, get onboard!

 You need to be a scientist actively engaged in health research.
 Scientists are required to:

-- have a PhD in a relevant discipline,
+- have an MD/PhD in a relevant discipline,

-- have at least one published article in a peer-reviewed scientific journal within the last three years in the field of health science or medicine.
+- have at least one published article in a peer-reviewed scientific journal within the last five years in the field of health science or medicine.

 Fill the form below or send us an email with the corresponding information.